MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 - 172.16.0.0 to 172.31.255.255 (172.16.0.0/12)
 - 192.168.0.0 to 192.168.255.255 (192.168.0.0/16)

+## Special network addresses

+**Network**: all zeros after mask (e.g. 128.211.0.16/28 = 10000000 11010011 00000000 0001**_0000_**)

+**Broadcasting** that means send to all, all 1s are used (e.g. 10000000 11010011 00000000 0001**_1111_**)

+**Limited broadcast** refers to a broadcast on a directly-connected network.
+It is used during system startup by a computer that does not yet know the network number.
+Informally, we say that the broadcast is limited to a “single LAN” meaning that it will never be forwarded by a router.
+All 32 bits are 1s: **_11111111 11111111 11111111 11111111_**.

+TCP/IP contains protocols a computer can use to obtain its IP address automatically when the computer boots... but the startup protocols also use an IP to communicate, this is all 0s **_00000000 00000000 00000000 00000000_**.

+**Loopback address** used to test network applications. e.g., for preliminary debugging after a network application has been created.
+A programmer must have two application programs that are intended to communicate across a network, instead of executing each program on a separate computer the programmer runs both programs on a single computer and instructs them to use a loopback address when communicating.
+During loopback testing no packets ever leave a computer, the IP software forwards packets from one application to another.
+IP serverves the network prefix 127/8 (so 01111111 **_00000000 00000000 00000000_**).

+**Multicast address** means send a packet to a group of hosts, in internet multicast is notmally blocked.
+In IPv4 they start with 1110, so 224.0.0.0 to 239.255.255.255 (1110**0000 00000000 00000000 00000000**).

+Subnet reserved to enable local communication when hosts **cannot find an IP** address: 169.254.0.0/16.
+Each host randomly chooses one IP from that subnet.

 ## CIDR

 **CIDR** (Classless Inter-Domain Routing) is used to devide the network not following classes convention.
 An exmaple is: suppose the ISP has 2 customers, one customer needs 12 IP addresses and the other needs 9.
 The ISP can assign: